Housing Assistance Payment (HAP)

 Who can get the HAP payment?

-You must be on the local authority’s housing list – which means that you qualify for social housing support.
-See our page applying for local authority/social housing for details of how the local authority assesses you for social housing support.
+Our page applying for local authority/social housing has details of how the local authority assesses you for social housing support.

 You cannot transfer from any other form of social housing to HAP.
-However, you may be asked to transfer from Rent Supplement to HAP – see ‘How to apply’ below.
+However, you may be asked to transfer from Rent Supplement to HAP – see ‘How do I apply for HAP’.

 How does the HAP scheme work?

-The local authority pays the landlord each month and you pay a weekly rent contribution to the local authority, see ‘When you are a HAP tenant’ below.
+The local authority pays the landlord each month and you pay a weekly rent contribution to the local authority.
 However, you are not a local authority tenant.
 The rental agreement is between you and your landlord and your tenancy is covered by residential tenancies legislation.
 This means that you have certain rights and responsibilities, as will your landlord.
 Your tenancy must be registered with the Residential Tenancies Board every year.

 What are the HAP rent limits?